AdobeDocs/experience-manager-learn.en/help/foundation/development/understand-sling-model-exporter.md

 *This flow describes the flow using the provided Jackson Exporter to produce JSON output.
 Use of custom exporters follow the same flow but with their output format.*

-1. HTTP GET Request is made for a resource in AEM with the selector and extension registered with the [!DNL Sling Model]’s Exporter.
+1. HTTP GET Request is made for a resource in AEM with the selector and extension registered with the [!DNL Sling Model]'s Exporter.

    Example: `HTTP GET /content/my-resource.model.json`

-1. Sling resolves the the requested resource’s `sling:resourceType`, selector and extension to a dynamically generated Sling Exporter Servlet, which is mapped to the [!DNL Sling Model] with Exporter.
+1. Sling resolves the the requested resource's `sling:resourceType`, selector and extension to a dynamically generated Sling Exporter Servlet, which is mapped to the [!DNL Sling Model] with Exporter.
 1. The resolved Sling Exporter Servlet invokes the [!DNL Sling Model Exporter] against the [!DNL Sling Model] object adapted from the request or resource (as determined by the Sling Models adaptables).
 1. The exporter serializes the [!DNL Sling Model] based on the Exporter Options and Exporter-specific Sling Model annotations and returns the result to the Sling Exporter Servlet.
 1. The Sling Exporter Servlet returns the JSON rendition of the [!DNL Sling Model] in the HTTP Response.